expo/expo/docs/pages/build-reference/how-tos.md

 - `eas-build-pre-install` - executed before EAS Build runs `yarn install`.
 - `eas-build-post-install` - the behavior depends on the platform and project type:
+  - Android
-  - for managed Android project, it will run after `yarn install` and `expo prebuild` have completed.
+    - managed projects - runs after `yarn install` and `expo prebuild`.
-  - for bare Android project, it will run after `yarn install` has completed.
+    - bare projects - runs after `yarn install`.
-  - for both bare and managed iOS projects, it will run after `yarn install` and `pod install` have completed.
+  - iOS - runs after `yarn install` and `pod install`.
 - `eas-build-on-success` - this hook is triggered at the end of the build process if the build was successful.
 - `eas-build-on-error` - this hook is triggered at the end of the build process if the build failed.
 - `eas-build-on-success` - this hook is triggered at the end of the build process.
-You can check a status of the build using `EAS_BUILD_STATUS` environment variable, it will be set to `finished` or `errored`.
+You can check the build's status with the `EAS_BUILD_STATUS` environment variable.
+It's either `finished` or `errored`.

 This is an example of how your package.json might look like: